aproxima/htmlq/README.md

 * Compatible with settings files of [FlashQ](http://www.hackert.biz/flashq/home/)
 * Compatible with [FlashQ PHP backend](http://www.hackert.biz/flashq/downloads/)

+## Getting started

+1. Download the latest release at [https://github.com/aproxima/htmlq/releases]()
+2. Extract the archive
+3. Edit .xml files in the `settings` folder: Specify your statements, configure the map, change the translation, add a password...
+4. While editing, you can try out the questionnaire at any time by opening `index.html` with Firefox

+Once you're ready to start the survey:

+5. Host the whole `htmlq` folder online using a web server such as Apache or nginx, or your web hosting company
+6. Point your participants to the URL under which you made it available
+7. If you want, you can add the [FlashQ PHP backend](http://www.hackert.biz/flashq/downloads/) to enable advanced functionality such as email export or CSV export

 ## Settings

 All .XML files in the settings subfolder are compatible with the settings files of FlashQ.
 A description of the settings files can be found at [http://www.hackert.biz/flashq/faq/]().